 Vehicle emissions within the park—especially during peak summer months—contribute to ground-level ozone formation and fine particulate matter.
 While concentrations rarely exceed health standards, they still affect sensitive plant species and reduce visibility.
 Nitrogen deposition from vehicle exhaust and agricultural operations in the surrounding region has been linked to changes in soil chemistry, favoring invasive grasses over native wildflowers.
 Studies at sites like the Lamar Valley have shown increased soil nitrogen levels that shift plant community composition, which in turn affects herbivores and pollinators.

 Long-range transport of pollutants from coal-fired power plants and industrial sources in the western United States and even Asia adds mercury and persistent organic pollutants to Yellowstone's air.
 These compounds fall onto soils and lakes, where they bioaccumulate in fish, eagles, and other top predators.
+The accumulation of such toxins can lead to reproductive failures and population declines in sensitive species.

 Water Contamination from Runoff